sealerio/sealer/docs/site/src/docs/help/faq.md

 2. build log show some error or waning looks like "pull failed", please check your network or the registry auth and run `docker system prune -a` to clean the environment and rebuild the image.
-3. if your in run stage, pull the new image failed, check the registry log `docker logs sealer-registry`. if fetch some blobs show "500" or "404", it means some blobs lost in the new cloud image.
+3. if you pull the new image failed in run stage, check the registry log `docker logs sealer-registry`. if fetch some blobs show "500" or "404", it means some blobs lost in the new cloud image. run `docker system prune -a` to clean the environment and rebuild the image.

 ### Build environment check.